dmescherina/v1-rf-variability-mice/README.md

 ## Figure 1

-Figure 1 is a schematic overview produced by `fig01_overview.py` (not yet committed; see `outputs/figures/` for the current draft).
-All data figures (2–7) are produced by `notebooks/06_figures.ipynb`.
+Figure 1 is a schematic overview.
+All data-driven figures (2–7) are produced by `notebooks/06_figures.ipynb`.

 ---